SAP-archive/cloud-sample-spaceflight-node/-exercises-/exercise02/README.md

 }
 ```

-9. Now execute `cds deploy` command.
+9. Goto file `srv/my-service.cds` under the srv folder, remove all contents of this file and save it.
+In the next exercise we will define how to expose the service.
+Now execute `cds deploy` command.
 This command creates all entities as tables in SQLite local database.
 It also executes the code from `db/init.js` to initialize the tables with data from the provided CSV files.
 Note that cds deploy command executes code from `db/init.js`, so ensure that the file is rightly named under the right folder.
 ```
 cds deploy
 ```